mattscholta/portfolio-remix/README.md

 This repo is rebuild and re-skin of my [NextJS][nextjs] portfolio from 2021.
 Both are hosted on using [Vercel][vercel] and really both are **incredible**.

+That being said I am really excited to see what the future holds for Remix.
+Its one of those `full circle` moments where in our industry and beautifully orchestrated by Remix.
+More to come in a blog post, it deserves it.

 - [2022 Portfolio](https://mattscholta.com) build with [Remix][remix]
 - [2021 Portfolio](https://2021.mattscholta.com) build with [NextJS][nextjs]